-If your IVF treatments has not been successful and you are not ready for adoption, having a baby through a surrogate might be an option worth considering.
-Surrogacy has helped realise dream for many intended parents.
+If your IVF treatments have not been successful and you are not ready for adoption, having a baby through a surrogate might be an option worth considering.
+Surrogacy has helped realise dreams for many intended parents.
 Regulations concerning surrogates vary per country.
-Surrogacy in Ukraine is legal, in Canada and the US it is widely accepted, whereas commercial surrogacy is illegal in the UK and any type of surrogacy is not allowed in France, Germany, Italy or Spain.
+Surrogacy in the Ukraine is legal, in Canada and the US it is widely accepted, whereas commercial surrogacy is illegal in the UK and any type of surrogacy is not allowed in France, Germany, Italy or Spain.

 Meet Rikki – she is a mother, birth/postpartum doula and a Social Media Liaison for Canadian Surrogacy Community.
 We have asked Rikki a couple of questions about her experiences as a surrogate.